Cremorne Point

-Cremorne Point is a harbourside suburb on the Lower North Shore of Sydney, New South Wales, Australia.
-Cremorne is located 6 kilometres north of the Sydney central business district, in the local government area of North Sydney Council.
+Cremorne Point is a harbourside suburb on the Lower North Shore of Sydney, New South Wales, Australia located six kilometres north of the Sydney central business district, in the local government area of North Sydney Council.

 Cremorne Point shares the postcode of 2090 with Cremorne, a separate suburb to the north.
 Cremorne Point sits on Sydney Harbour between Shell Cove and Mosman Bay.
-Cremorne Junction is a locality within the suburb of Cremorne.